OldBot-Tibia-Bot/OldBot-Docs/cavebot/script_setup.md

 ## Combobox

-This lets you choose an option from a few pre-specified options.
+This lets you choose an option from a few pre-specified options or a list of ingame items.
 This is good to let the user choose, let's say, a city as destination, the type of ammunition, potion, or even the backpack used.

 - **Properties:**
   - `type:` The widget type; "combobox" in this case.